How can you tell if there is water in your car’s gas tank?

 A rough idle is another typical symptom of water in the gas tank.
 It can be nearly impossible for the ECU to compensate for contaminated fuel.
 There will almost certainly be extra water vapor in the exhaust gases too, causing problems with exhaust sensor readings.

 Water and water vapor are highly corrosive over time.
 The water could also potentially damage oxygen sensors and catalytic converters, leaving you with a check engine light on the dashboard or a car that won’t start.

 Since the air-fuel mixture is contaminated by the water in the gas tank it will be much harder to start the engine, if it even starts at all.

 No matter what the age or condition of the engine, any contaminant present in the fuel tank will cause this kind of symptom.
 Water, in particular is maybe one of the worse contaminants because it’s not flammable and doesn’t mix well with fuel, so even a small amount is very difficult for the engine to get rid of.

 Unsurprisingly, the sudden drop in combustion efficiency will be accompanied by a notable increase in exhaust emissions.
 This will play havoc with sensor readings and exhaust parts.

 How Can Water Get into The Gas Tank Of Your Car?

 You may think that water in the gas tank is only something that happens in older cars or trucks.

 A lot of the time water can get mixed in with the fuel because of human error or because of faulty parts in the fuel deliver system.

-Here's a few ways water can get into the gas tank:
+Here’s a few ways water can get into a gas tank: